 - Graph displaying data from one quantitative variable.
 Also known as a "box-and-whisker plot."
 The box represents the middle 50% of observed values.
 The bottom of the box is the first quartile (25th percentile) and the top of the box is the third quartile (75th percentile).
 The line in the middle of the box is the median (50th percentile).
 The lines, also known as whiskers, extend to the lowest and highest values that are not outliers.
 Outliers are symbolized using asterisks or circles.

-- Double click the variable Verbal SAT (2005) in the box on the left to insert the variable into the Y variable box
+- Double click the variable Online Courses Completed in the box on the left to insert it into the Y-variable box on the right

 - Click OK

 This should result in the following boxplot: